 ‘Giving advice’ and ‘providing coaching’ are two different things.
-Coaching is an art and it is an essential skill that a leader needs to develop in order to lead their team to its optimum efficiency.
-For leaders, coaching should be a regular and informal part of their job to unlock the people’s potential.
+Coaching is an art and is an essential skill that a leader needs to develop in order to lead their team to its optimum efficiency.
+For leaders, coaching should be a regular and informal part of their job to unlock people’s potential.

 The book ‘The Coaching Habit – Say Less, Ask More & Change the Way You Lead Forever’ is for leaders and managers who wants to build more engaging, resilient and purposeful teams.
 It is a wonderful book for budding coaches to pick up some essential tips and build a successful career in the coaching industry.

 The book ‘The Coaching Habit’ is written by Michael Bungay Stanier, a well-known leadership coach.
 He has written for numerous publications and is one of the most frequently-read authors in the coaching industry.
 His articles have been published in Business Insider, Fast Company, Forbes, The Huffington Post, to name a few.